fzhang22/Git-Configuration/README.md

 This is a really awesome website

-Now editing on update-readme branch
+Updates made on Master on Github before rebase